 Findings of the current survey on beaked whales in the South China Sea

 The three beaked whales in the South China sea witnessed by the research team in the Chinese Academy of Sciences were similar in size, with a visually estimated body length of 4.5 to 5 meters.
-Two of them were taken with high-definition quality photos, denoted as ind#1 and ind#2.

 Photo comparison of Ginkgo-toothed beaked whale and Deraniyagala’s beaked whale